 He is, without a doubt, my best friend.
-The road hasn’t always been smooth, but I’m sure anyone who has been married a third of a century, would confirm that the ditches in the road are what creates the strong bond and closeness.
+Our road hasn’t always been smooth, but I’m sure anyone who has been married a third of a century would confirm that the ditches in the road helped to create our strong bond of closeness.

 I have three grown children: Bethany, my oldest, is an outgoing redhead with the most amazing generous spirit I have ever known.
 She is beautiful both inside and out.

 Jacob, my youngest, is a writer too, although I’m not sure he realizes it yet.
 I love his sense of humor and his upbeat personality.
-He’s in his thirties and stands two heads taller than I do, but he’ll always be my little boy. (sorry Jake)
+He’s in his thirties and stands two heads taller than I do, but he’ll always be my little boy who promised he would never grow up. (sorry Jake)

 I’ve always been a storyteller.
-Some of my earliest memories are with my sister and school friends huddles together, making up stories.
+Some of my earliest memories are with my sister and school friends huddled together, making up stories.
 I first remember writing them down for school English projects.
-I wrote my first book in high school.
-I showed it only to a younger girl I used to babysit.
-She grew into a close friend in later years but we never spoke of that book again and I have since lost all but a couple of chapters.
+The first book I wrote was in high school.
+I showed this to only one younger girl I used to babysit.
+She grew into a close friend in later years, but we never spoke of that book again and I have since lost all but a couple of chapters.

 My greatest priority and highest calling is to honor God in all I do.
 This includes the talents and abilities He’s given me.
 Like writing.

 I am a member of ACFW (American Christian Fiction Writers) and Writers Village University, among others.
 I have enjoyed both but Writers Village University was where I really got my start; I had started my book before joining this group, but I had no confidence as a writer.
 I had no idea anyone could ever enjoy my scribbles!
 I would highly recommend anyone interested in writing, to join the Writer’s Village University Beginning and General Writing Classes